 Mental health can also be drastically affected if your child winds up in a situation where cyberbullying or inappropriate conduct is the rule of the day.
 As mentioned earlier, with the age of attempted suicides showing up in the early teen years, we must conclude that these online atmospheres are a breeding ground for these kinds of thoughts and their actions.
 In fact, I lost a thirteen-year-old cousin not that long ago to suicide as a result of this type of bullying.
 It’s real, and it MUST be combatted.

-If you’re having a hard time creating the right balance between the homeschooling environment and the usage of electronic devices, you might find some valuable insight at one of our Great Homeschool Conventions.
+If you’re having a hard time creating the right balance between the homeschooling environment and the usage of electronic devices, you might find some valuable insight at a homeschool co-op, homeschool support group, or one of our Great Homeschool Conventions.
 There, you’ll hear from a great variety of featured speakers and have the ability to attend workshops that focus on important topics like these.
 Sometimes, hearing another person’s “story” about how they overcame certain issues can give you just the push you need to get through your own.

 Our seven Great Homeschool Conventions are regional conventions, which means there’s likely to be one near you.
 Some families travel from out of state, however, and to make it easier for everyone who travels, we offer hotel discounts, military discounts, and free admission to active clergy members.
 We don’t want anyone to miss out on the opportunity to attend a convention, so feel free to take advantage of these special modifications.